Coleslaw3557/lohp-maze/README.md

 ## Technical Considerations

-- The system uses a configurable update rate (default 44Hz) for DMX communication to ensure smooth transitions and effects.
+- The system uses a fixed 44Hz update rate for DMX communication to ensure smooth transitions and effects.
 - Thread-safe operations are implemented throughout to handle concurrent access to the DMX interface and state management.
 - The Effects Manager uses a sophisticated algorithm to generate dynamic themes based on parameters like color variation, intensity fluctuation, and overall brightness.
 - The Interrupt Handler allows for precise control of individual fixtures without disrupting the overall lighting sequence.
 - Error handling and logging are implemented at multiple levels for robust operation and debugging.

-## Future Enhancements

-- Integration with external sensors for interactive effects
-- Mobile app for remote control
-- Machine learning-based theme generation
-- Audio synchronization for music-reactive lighting
-- Enhanced interrupt system for more complex fixture interactions

-## Contributing

-Contributions to the Legends of the Hidden Playa maze control system are welcome.
-Please submit pull requests or open issues for bugs, feature requests, or improvements.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.